paigeruten/dotfiles/packages.md

 # Arch Linux Packages

-I currently have `445` packages installed:
+I currently have `442` packages installed:

   * `75` packages are in the `base` or `base-devel` groups.
-  * `49` non-base packages were explicitly installed by me.
+  * `48` non-base packages were explicitly installed by me.
     * `6` of these are from the [AUR](https://aur.archlinux.org).
-  * `321` packages were installed as dependencies to other packages.
+  * `319` packages were installed as dependencies to other packages.

 ## Explicitly installed packages

   * `adobe-source-han-sans-otc-fonts` Adobe Source Han Sans - Pan-CJK OpenType/CFF Collection fonts
   * `alsa-utils` An alternative implementation of Linux sound support
-  * `boost` Free peer-reviewed portable C++ source libraries - development headers
-  * `cmake` A cross-platform open-source make system
   * `dialog` A tool to display dialog boxes from shell scripts
   * `dmenu` A generic menu for X
   * `efibootmgr` Tool to modify UEFI Firmware Boot Manager Variables